-Chris Hernandez, Melissa Davaz, Aaron Owens, and Jesse Hughey love music.
-Well read backwoods children of the 90’s, they come from operatic punk and indie jazz schooling citing influences as far reaching as Charles Mingus, Connor Oberst, Point Juncture, WA, and Uncle Tupelo.
+Chris Hernandez, Melissa Davaz, Aaron Owens, Derek Puhlmann and Jesse Hughey love music.
+Well read backwoods children of the 90’s, they come from operatic punk and indie jazz schooling citing influences as far reaching as Charles Mingus, Blitzen Trapper, Point Juncture, WA, and Uncle Tupelo.
 Their music hints at years spent inside of headphones and in the back corner of record stores; their outfits speak of romantic dreams of crosscut saws.
 Hailing from the northwest coast from Alaska, Oregon and Montana, the band formed in the Willamette Valley in 2007.
 In 2008 they recorded a 5 track acoustic EP which was packaged in duct tape, hello my name is stickers, and cereal box sleeves.

 With the release of their first EP, JRP signed to independent Alaskan label Home Skillet Records in the spring of 2008.

 In January of 2010, after a few years of refinement and shows everywhere between San Francisco and Southeast Alaska, the band moved into the studio to record a full-length album showcasing their developed sound.
 The resulting album, entitled “Over Wires and White Plains” was released in Portland, Or on May 15th.

 On October 26th, 2013 JRP will release their second full length record, Pale Road.

 “Jack Ruby Presents’ “Over Wires and White Plains” is a record fraught with specters and spirits of other breeds, mostly the ones you tip back in attempts to forget.
 It’s evocative of an America both contemporary and archaic, postcards from a time when a thirsty earth found no bounty and the subjects of murder ballads were still at large.” – Cory Frye, Gazette Times Entertainer